vijaidjearam/blog/_posts/2022-11-30-Modify-bios-settings-via-dell-command-configure-PE.md

 tags: bios dell winPE
 ---

-# Modify BIOS settings via dell command configure winPE ISO
+# Modify BIOS settings via dell command configure via winPE

+## Method 1 Via ISO
 :information_source: The following script creates an iso by default, changing the makewinpemedia switch to udf and pointing to the drive lettre of usb creates a bootable usb.

 :key: Pre-requisites: